neo-project/docs/en-us/node/network-protocol.md

    |0xa1-0xaf|Hash1-Hash15|used to store custom hash values|
    |0xf0-0xff|Remark-Remark15|remarks|

-   For ContractHash, ECDH series, Hash series, data length is fixed to 32 bytes and length field is omitted;
+   For ContractHash, ECDH series, and Hash series the data length is fixed to 32 bytes and length field is omitted;

-   For CertUrl, DescriptionUrl, Description, Remark series, the data length must be clearly defined, and the length should not exceed 255;
+   For CertUrl, DescriptionUrl, Description, Remark series the data length must be clearly defined, and the length should not exceed 255;

 1. Input of Transaction